 In Tennessee, both written and oral contracts are generally enforceable.
 And because contracts often contain clauses with vague or ambiguous language that are difficult to interpret, it’s important to understand any contract before you enter into a legally binding agreement and risk facing a costly lawsuit.

-Let the lawyers at Ralls, Wooten & Black help you understand your contract, interpret the fine print, and explain your options.
+Let the lawyers at Ralls & Wooten help you understand your contract, interpret the fine print, and explain your options.
 We have years of experience handling many types of contract disputes, including:

 - commercial lease,